error454/ShiVa-Proof-Of-Concept/README.md

 Jump Man
 --------
 A 2D platformer that uses the ShiVa dynamics system for jump physics.
 Also includes moving platforms (with limited success) and in-game tweakable physics parameters.
+In retrospect, a very good example of how NOT to do platformers.
 [![Example Image][3]][6]

 Game Shell